wormholer/KAP-manual/en/model/cube/cuboid_pruning.en.md

 # Cuboid Pruning

-Aggregation group and all its advanced settings help evade cuboid number explosion.
-To achieve better Cube design users have to understand the data model, which is hard for the junior ones.
+Aggregation group and all its advanced settings help avoid cuboid number explosion.
+To achieve better Cube design, users need to understand the data model, which is hard for the junior ones.
 Fortunately KAP provides another simple cuboid pruning tool named **Max Dimension Combination (MDC)**.
 This tool limits the dimension number in a single cuboid, which means cuboids containing too many dimensions are not built in Cube Building process.
 It fits well in the situation where most queries only touch no more than N dimensions, N is MDC threshold that is configurable.

 ## Dimensions Count in Query